 Council Member Mary Pat Clarke pointed out that the proposed bill is consistent with the Council’s 2016 nonbinding Zero Waste Resolution to “advance sustainability, public health and job creation.”
 In January 2019, the Council passed another resolution to call for Maryland to support a proposal that would stop the Wheelabrator incinerator from receiving millions of dollars in green subsidies.

 The plant also produces the dangerous chemical dioxin, which attacks immune systems, causes birth defects, and concentrates in mothers’ breast milk.
 “If there were no incineration there would be no dioxin!”, stated Dr. Gwen Du Bois of Physicians for Social Responsibility.
-One citizen, a survivor of cancer caused by industrial pollution, pointed out that the emissions are even worse than reported because no one knows the impact when the chemicals combine when released into the atmosphere.
+One citizen, a survivor of cancer caused by industrial pollution, pointed out that the emissions are even worse than reported because no one knows the impact when the chemicals are combined and released into the atmosphere.

 These risks were fully explored by city health agencies which supported the Bill.
 Medical doctors delineated the threat to people posed by the gasses, particulates, and chemicals emitted from the plant.
 Dr. Gwen Du Bois detailed the danger of mercury and lead, which can maim and kill even in tiny amounts.
 The BRESCO plant emits 52 lbs of mercury into the air and just under 200 lbs of lead annually.